 Dr. Klein says she likes to use percentages when describing normal kidney function in different patient groups:

-• Patients who had a kidney removed for health reasons or organ donation: Initially 50 percent post-surgery, but increases to 75 percent over time.
+Patients who had a kidney removed for health reasons or organ donation: Initially 50% post-surgery, but increases to 75% over time.

-• Studies show that when someone donates a kidney or has one surgically removed, their initial function post-surgery is 50 percent.
-However, over time, thanks to a hyperfiltration process and tissue growth, function increases to 75 percent.
+Studies show that when someone donates a kidney or has one surgically removed, their initial function post-surgery is 50%.
+However, over time, thanks to a hyperfiltration process and tissue growth, function increases to 75%.

 Living kidney donation